-There is often now a call from employees to recognise them for the work that they do not for recognising them as individuals.
+There is often now a call from employees to recognise them for the work that they do and not for recognising them as individuals.

-- Define your expectations
+Define your expectations

 - Explain how you will monitor progress.

-- Set a date by which the training should be complete, especially if the knowledge and skills are key to the objective being delivered on time.
+- Set a date by which the training should be complete.
+Especially if the knowledge and skills are key to the objective being delivered on time.

 - The old saying “what gets measured gets done” is very true.
-If an employee knows that you will be monitoring progress and what you expect them to report on they will pay attention to delivering.
+If an employee knows that you will be monitoring progress and what you expect them to report on, they will pay attention to delivering.

 - Have a number of pre-planned monitoring milestones where you meet with the employee.
 Tell the employee up front what information you expect them to bring to each meeting.
 It’s not an exam.
 There’s no merit in firing random questions at an employee on progress.
 The aim is to achieve the objective.
 Progress monitoring is designed to maintain momentum towards the goal and keep the employee engaged and committed to its delivery.

-- Hold a formal review of performance against target and prepare yourself for this meeting.
+- Hold a formal review of performance against targets and prepare yourself for this meeting.
 Do your homework so that you know what has been achieved and what hasn’t before you go into the meeting.

 - What’s your perception of how well the employee met the objective given?

 - Say thank you!
-If it’s done in a formal meeting and connected to the work that they’ve done most employees will feel that they have been recognised for the work that they’ve done.
+If it’s done in a formal meeting and connected to the work that they’ve done most, employees will feel that they have been recognised for the work that they’ve done.

 Other advice from Metis HR that may be of interest to you